proxiplace/upmarket-examples/client/typescript/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-### Initialize Lead
+### Initialize Customer

-Once the React application runs, click on login to initialize lead.
+Once the React application runs, click on login to initialize customer.

 ### Create Event